vishalkrishna8/vishalkrishna8/README.md

 # Hello👋, I'm vishal

-I am a web developer, love learning new technologies and contributing to open source.
+I am a freelance web developer, love learning new technologies and contributing to open source.

 - 🔭 I’m currently working on something cool